goto-eof/europea-library-server/README.md

 # Europea Library (server - Work In Progress)

-A library web application that allows to index, retrieve information about books from file metadata/web (by using multithreading) and search for ebooks.
+A library web application that allows to index, retrieve information about books from file metadata/web (by using multithreading), search and download ebooks.
 The front-end project can be found [here](https://github.com/goto-eof/europea-library-client).
 While the Google Books API emulator can be cloned from [here](https://github.com/goto-eof/europea-library-google-books-api-emulator/tree/master).